Strengthen Your Nonprofit Organization

-- Submit official degree-bearing transcripts within 30 days of the date of application.
-Official transcript must reflect a baccalaureate degree awarded from a U.S. regionally accredited college or university.
-If official transcript is not received within 30 days you will be unable to register for future courses until the transcripts are received.
+- Submit official degree-bearing transcript within 30 days of the date of application.
+Official transcript must reflect a baccalaureate degree awarded from a U.S regionally accredited college or university.
+If official transcript is not received within 30 days you will be unable to register for future courses until the transcript is received.
 A complete file can be reviewed by faculty with a copy of the unofficial degree-bearing transcript from a U.S. regionally accredited college or university.
-Official transcript must be sent directly from your previously attended school to the CPS Admission Office.
+Official transcript must be sent directly from your previously attended school to the Office of Admissions.

 - Faculty interview

 - Certificate candidates must meet one of the following criteria: